w3c/wai-tutorials/source/page-structure/headings.html.erb.md

 ### Exception for fixed page sections

 In fixed sections of the page, for example in sidebars, the heading levels _should not_ change depending on the levels that are used in the content area.
-In those cases consistency across pages is more important.
+In those cases, consistency across pages is more important.

 ## Organize passages of text